dibbelab/gficf/README.md

 **Examples & Functionality**:
 * General use case scenario (normalization and clustering) [HERE](https://jeky82.github.io/gficf_example.html)

-* Embed new cells in an already existing embedded space.
+* Embed new cells in an already existing embedded space and classify it.
 [See example how..](https://jeky82.github.io/gficf_example.html#how-to-embedd-new-cells-in-an-existing-space)

 * Idetify active pathways in a group of cells.
 [See example how..](https://jeky82.github.io/gficf_example.html#how-to-perform-gsea-to-identify-active-pathways-in-each-cluster)

 * Idetify marker genes across clusters.
 [See example how..](https://jeky82.github.io/gficf_example.html#find-marker-genes)

 ## News
+*Sep.
+24 2019* **New functionality:** Classify cells using GF-ICF transformation and K-nn algorithm.
+[See example how..](https://jeky82.github.io/gficf_example.html#how-to-embedd-new-cells-in-an-existing-space)

 *Sep.
 09 2019* Version 0.3.1: Save and load gficf objects, support for Leiden and few bug fixes.

 *Aug.
 24 2019* Support for binary packages for OSX and Windows (only R>=3.5)